-Physician Compensation By Specialty
+Physician Compensation by Specialty

 By specialty, physician pay varies, with some specialties paying considerably more than others.
 Physicians specializing in surgery typically make more money than those practicing primary care or non-surgical specialties.
-This situation frequently happens because surgical procedures demand more specific knowledge and training and tend to earn larger money.
+This situation frequently happens because surgical procedures demand more specific knowledge and training and tend to earn more money.

 According to the Medical Group Management Association (MGMA), the highest-paying specialties in 2020 were:

 - Orthopedic surgery: $622,653